 There’s always a steady stream of incoming official correspondence relating to the trade mark applications my team’s responsible for.
 I take some time to consider an official objection on a particular mark and how to report that back to the client – or to prepare arguments for filing at the UK IPO if I’ve been instructed to do that.

 If there’s no webinar and I happen to be free, I’ll step out of the office and wander around the shops in Bath.
-And on a Friday, I join people heading out into town for lunch.
+And on a Friday, I often join colleagues heading out into town for lunch.

 Equipped with yet more afternoon tea, I get back to the next item on my long ‘to do’ list.
 That might see me instructing an overseas attorney or drafting a cease and desist letter, examining the results of a trade mark watch or devising a trade mark filing strategy.

-I’m a Partner at Abel & Imray.
-So I split my time between working on client cases and supporting my colleagues, doing things like preparing training.
+I’m a Partner at Abel + Imray.
+So I split my time between working on client cases and supporting my colleagues, doing things like managing our formalities team or reviewing how things are going in our Delft office.

 It doesn’t happen every day, but today I go out to meet new clients.
 It’s nice to have a break from the office and add even more variety to my day.
 Plus I always think it’s useful to meet in person.
 That way, we can each put faces to names and I can get a feel for the client’s business.